-In 2015, the US passed legislation repealing a decades-old ban on exports of crude oil produced in the US.
+In 2015, the United States passed legislation repealing a decades-old ban on exports of crude oil produced in the United States.
 The legislation prohibits imposing or enforcing 'any restriction on the export of crude oil'.
 However, the President can restrict crude oil exports under certain limited circumstances such as in response to a national emergency, to enforce trade sanctions, or to comply with the US's obligations under international energy programmes.

-Embargoes
+Embargoes and sanctions

 The United States maintains economic embargoes on certain countries, including Cuba, Iran, North Korea and Syria, pursuant to regulations administered by the Treasury Department's Office of Foreign Assets Control.
 There are also sanctions that are targeted at discrete parts of an economy, such as Russia's energy sector.
-These embargoes can prohibit US persons and foreign persons from engaging in transactions involving the embargoed countries or their companies or nationals, even when nothing will be imported into or exported from the US.
-Embargoes also apply to entities and individuals on the List of Specially Designated Nationals, even when they are not operating from an embargoed country.
+These embargoes can prohibit US persons and foreign persons from engaging in transactions involving the embargoed countries or their companies or nationals, even when nothing will be imported into or exported from the United States.